 (a) Provide a full description of all registry services you propose to provide and demonstrate your technical and legal ability to provide them, including your prior experience offering these or similar services.
 If you propose to offer any registry services that you believe are not now offered, include for such services your assessment of the benefits and burdens associated with such new services, as those benefits and burdens apply to registrants and registrars.
+In addition, describe the technical components and aspects of the planned registry services, and how you will support the same.

-- (b) To enable the evaluators to assess your capability (both technical and financial) to deliver the registry services you propose to provide, please include the following information: - (i) A detailed description of your current business operations, including (A) core capabilities in registry/database and Internet related operations and (B) the services and products you currently offer, with data on how long you have offered them on the current scale.
-To the extent this description does not fully capture your ability to provide the registry services you propose to offer, add the appropriate supplementary information to fully describe that ability. - (ii) Whether you currently provide any domain name registration services and describe such services. - (iii) A description (including location) of facilities (including available network capacity) available to house staff and equipment necessary to operate the registry.
+(b) To enable the evaluators to assess your capability (both technical and financial) to deliver the registry services you propose to provide, please include the following information:

+(i) A detailed description of your current business operations, including (A) core capabilities in registry/database and Internet related operations and (B) the services and products you currently offer, with data on how long you have offered them on the current scale.
+To the extent this description does not fully capture your ability to provide the registry services you propose to offer, add the appropriate supplementary information to fully describe that ability.

+(ii) Whether you currently provide any domain name registration services and describe such services.

+(iii) A description (including location) of facilities (including available network capacity) available to house staff and equipment necessary to operate the registry.